 UNIX is a powerful system; when you tell it to do something, it does it.
 That's why people use GNU Linux and BSD and Solaris systems; they like being in control of their computer.

 On the other hand, when a computer blindly does what you tell it to do, you'd better be sure you want to do it.
-Especially when you issue the dreaded "rm" command, which tells your computer to remove a file.
+Especially when you issue the dangerous rm command, which tells your computer to remove a file.

 How Do I Install?